madewithlove/classnames-components/README.md

 > A CSS class component wrapper to speed up styling React components

 Heavily inspired by the great css-in-js library [styled-components](https://github.com/styled-components), all credits where credits due.
+This module is a component wrapper around [classnames](https://github.com/JedWatson/classnames).

 This project is README-driven, this file is step 1.
 There will be a lot of edits before I start coding things.